git-lfs/git-lfs/docker/README.md

 There are a few environment variables you can set to easily adjust the behavior of the `run_docker.bsh` script.

-REPO_HOSTNAME - Override the hostname for all the repos generated/tested (see below)
+REPO\_HOSTNAME - Override the hostname for all the repos generated/tested (see below)

-BUILD_LOCAL - Set to 1 (default) to use the currently checked out version of the git-lfs to build against.
-If it's not 1 the released archived is downloaded and built against.
-Currently only works for RPMs.
-DEB always builds the currently checkout version.
-Build local only affect the version of the code used in generating the rpms, not the scripts running to generate the rpms (e.g. `./rpm/build_rpms.bsh`)

-DOCKER_AUTOBUILD - Default 1. `run_docker.bsh` always calls `build_docker.bsh` to
+DOCKER\_AUTOBUILD - Default 1. `run_docker.bsh` always calls `build_docker.bsh` to
 ensure your docker image is up-to-date.
 Sometimes you may not want this.
-If set this to 0, it will not build docker images before running
+If set to 0, it will not build docker images before running.

-AUTO_REMOVE - Default 1.
+AUTO\_REMOVE - Default 1.
 Docker containers are automatically deleted on exit.
 If set to 0, the docker containers will not be automatically deleted upon exit.
 This can be useful for a post mortem analysis (using other docker commands not covered here).
 Just make sure you clean up the docker containers manually.